 Causes of this disruption can include:

 — Having a compromised immune system.
-Yeast infections also tend to be more common among women with compromised immune systems, such as occurs with chronic infections and conditions including diabetes, HIV and cancer.
+Yeast infections also tend to be more common among women with compromised immune systems, such as occurs with chronic infections and conditions including Type 2 diabetes, HIV and cancer.

 — Taking certain medications.
 Using certain medications, such as steroids or chemotherapy, can also increase the likelihood that you’ll develop a yeast infection.
-Oral contraceptives can also increase the chances of developing a yeast infection.

 — Being pregnant.
 When you’re pregnant, your estrogen levels increase, and this can tip the balance in the vagina and lead to an overgrowth of yeast cells.